Calculatorbudy Official Logo

 ❓ Can I calculate a triangle if I only have 1 side and 1 angle?

-No. You must have at least three values to solve a triangle, and at least one of them must be a side length.
-Knowing only three angles (AAA) gives you the shape (similar triangles) but not the size/scale.
+No. You must have at least three known values to solve a triangle, and at least one of them must be a side length.
+Knowing only three angles (AAA) gives you the shape, but not the actual size or scale.

 ❓ What is the difference between SAS and SSA?

 In SAS (Side-Angle-Side), the angle is "included," meaning it is physically located between the two known sides.
 This always produces one unique solution.
-In SSA (Side-Side-Angle), the angle is opposite one of the sides, which can lead to zero, one, or two possible triangles (the Ambiguous Case).
+In SSA (Side-Side-Angle), the angle is opposite one of the sides, which can lead to zero, one, or two possible triangles depending on the side lengths.

 ❓ How does the calculator handle Right Triangles?

 Right triangles are just specific cases of general triangles.
-You can solve them using these tools (e.g., enter 90 degrees as one angle), or simply use the Pythagorean theorem (a² + b² = c²) if you have two sides.
+You can solve them using any of these tools by simply entering 90 degrees as one of your known angles.

 ❓ Why are there three different height values?

-Every triangle has three heights (altitudes), one corresponding to each base (side a, side b, side c).
-The height is the perpendicular line drawn from the vertex to the opposite base.
+Every triangle has three heights (altitudes), one corresponding to each base (side a, side b, and side c).
+The height is the perpendicular line drawn from a vertex to the opposite base line.